Brochures Brochures

 Through Japan's Ryukyu Islands

-Bear witness to traditional island lifestyles as you make your way through a region seldom visited by Western travellers.
+Experience traditional island lifestyles as you journey through a region seldom visited by Western travellers.

 • Be among the few overseas tourists to set foot on the remote Ryukyu Islands and learn about the culture and tradition of these coastal communities